AlessandroRomero/AlessandroRomero/README.md

-## Hi there 👋

-I am Alessandro, a freshman studying computer science based in the United States.
+I’m Alessandro — a freshman Computer Science student based in the United States.

-I program and build whatever I can imagine.

-If I ever want to program anything chances are I will get it done.
+I love programming and building anything I can imagine.
+If I decide to make something, I’ll find a way to get it done.

-My main tech stacks are PyCharm, VS Code, Python, C, Lua.
+My main tech stacks include Python, C, Lua, and I primarily work in PyCharm and VS Code.
 My favorite tools are my whiteboard and my laptop.

-I am currently working on a project on a game.
+I'm currently working on a game project and constantly exploring new ideas.

-Fun Facts:
+**Fun Facts:**

-I play football
+• I play football

-I hate apples
+• I hate apples

-I love penguins
+• I love penguins

-Hobbies: gym, football, problem solving.
+**Hobbies:** gym, football, problem solving